CTSRD-CHERI/cheribuild/README.md

 ## Cross-compiling for CheriBSD

 In order to cross-compile projects such as NGINX or PostgreSQL for CheriBSD you will first need a full SDK:
-`cheribuild.py cheribsd-sdk-mips64-purecap`.
-Then you can then run `cheribuild.py postgres-mips64-purecap` or `cheribuild.py nginx-mips64-purecap`, etc.
+`cheribuild.py cheribsd-sdk-riscv64-purecap`.
+Then you can then run `cheribuild.py postgres-riscv64-purecap` or `cheribuild.py nginx-riscv64-purecap`, etc.
-By default, these projects will be installed into your CheriBSD rootfs under /opt and will therefore be automatically included the next time you build a disk image.
+By default, these projects will be installed into your CheriBSD rootfs under `/opt` and will therefore be automatically included the next time you build a disk image.

 See `cheribuild.py --list-targets` for a full list of targets.

-## Cross-compiling baremetal MIPS/CHERI

-There is currently experimental support to build libcxx as a baremetal library running on top of newlib.
-This can be done by running `cheribuild.py libcxx-baremetal -d`.
 ## Running inside Docker / CI Container

 cheribuild includes support for running builds inside a Docker container using the `--docker` option.